sa1Lx/Formula-Student-India/CCD/FS_Rulebook/SCS.md

 Note- SCS include, signals which influence actions of SDC, influence the wheel torque (APPS, BPPS), and signals influencing the red indicators for AMS or IMD (indicating AMS or IMD has opened the SDC), & TSAL.

-* T 11.9.2: Any of the following SCS single failures must result in a safe state of all connected systems:<br>
+* T 11.9.2: Any of the following SCS single failures must result in a safe state of all connected systems:

-(a) Failures of signals transmitted by cable:<br>
+a.
+Failures of signals transmitted by cable:<br>
     - Open circuit
     - Short circuit to ground

-(b) Failures of analog sensor signals transmitted by cable:<br>
+b.
+Failures of analog sensor signals transmitted by cable:<br>
     - Short circuit to supply voltage

-(c) Failures of sensor signals used in programmable devices:<br>
+c.
+Failures of sensor signals used in programmable devices:<br>
     - Implausibility due to out of range signals, e.g. mechanically impossible angle of an angle sensor.

-(d) Failures of digitally transmitted signals by cable or wireless:<br>
+d.
+Failures of digitally transmitted signals by cable or wireless:<br>
     - Data corruption (e.g. checked by a checksum)
     - Loss and delay of messages (e.g. checked by transmission time outs)

 Signals might be a member of multiple signal classes, e.g. analog signals transmitted by cable might be a member of T 11.9.2.a, T 11.9.2.b and T 11.9.2.c.